The-Sycorax/DenaroWalletClient/README.md

         - **Options**:
             *Note: The `-password` option must be set for encrypted and/or deterministic wallets.*

             * `-wallet`: (Required) Specifies the wallet filename.
+Defaults to the `./wallets/` directory if no specific filepath is provided.
-            * `-password`: Password used for encryption and/or deterministic address generation of the specified wallet.
+            * `-password`: The password of the specified wallet.
+Required for encrypted and/or deterministic wallets.
-            * `-2fa-code`: Two-Factor Authentication code for 2FA enabled wallets (Generated from an authenticator app).
+            * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
+Should be the 6-digit code generated from an authenticator app.
             * `-amount`: Specifies the amount of addresses to generate (Maximum of 256).

             * `-verbose`: Enables verbose logging of info and debug messages.